Setting user preferences in the BMC Remedy Mid Tier

 - Currency field

 - Diary field and the date and time stamp for each entry

-Users who log in to the browser can choose to use operating system locale settings or centralized preferences.
-(Operating system locale settings are used when no preference server is designated or available.)
-Regardless of whether centralized preferences or operating system locale settings are used, multiple users can use the same client computer with individual preferences and customizations.
+Users who log in to the browser can choose to use local or centralized preferences.
+(Local preferences are used when no preference server is designated or available.)
+Regardless of whether centralized or local preferences are used, multiple users can use the same client computer with individual preferences and customizations.
 See Setting user preferences.